What is an accelerator?

-CERN operates a complex of eight accelerators and two decelerators.
+CERN operates a complex of nine accelerators and two decelerators.
 These accelerators supply experiments or are used as injectors, accelerating particles for larger accelerators.
 Some, such as the Proton Synchrotron (PS) or Super Proton Synchrotron (SPS) do both at once, preparing particles for experiments that they supply directly and injecting into larger accelerators.

 The Large Hadron Collider is supplied with protons by a chain of four accelerators that boost the particles and divide them into bunches.

 The accelerators are controlled by operators 24 hours a day from the CERN Control Centre.

 Imagining, developing and building an accelerator takes several decades.
 For example, the former LEP electron-positron accelerator had not even begun operation when CERN scientists were already imagining replacing it with a more powerful accelerator.
 That was in 1984, twenty-four years before the LHC started.